Kim Jae-gyu

 Kim Jae-gyu (April 9, 1924 – May 24, 1980) was a South Korean politician, army lieutenant general and director of the Korean Central Intelligence Agency.
-He assassinated South Korean President Park Chung Hee—who had been one of his closest friends—on October 26, 1979, and was executed by hanging on May 24, 1980.
+He assassinated South Korean President Park Chung Hee on October 26, 1979, and was executed by hanging on May 24, 1980.

 He remains a controversial figure with many contradictions: he is regarded by some as a patriot who ended Park's 18-year military dictatorship, and by others as a traitor who killed his longtime benefactor out of personal grievance.
 For many years, the latter was the prevailing view, but later revelations in the early 2000s about Kim's relationship with some leaders of the democracy movement prompted a reevaluation in some circles.

 Early life

 Kim was born in Gumi, North Gyeongsang Province, Korea.
 He is the 27th generation descendant of Kim Moon-gi (김문기;金文起) who was the civil minister (문신;文臣), the loyalist (충신;忠臣) of King Danjong, and the one of Samjungsin (삼중신;三重臣) during the Joseon period.
 He graduated from Gyeongbuk University in 1945 and became a middle school teacher until the newly independent South Korean government established its military and created the Korea Military Academy, then called Joseon Defense Academy.
 He graduated from the Joseon Defense Academy in December 1946, the same year as Park Chung Hee, and from Army College in 1952.
 He served as a regimental commander in 1954 and as vice-president of the Army College in 1957, where Kim Gye-won was the president at the time.
 Later Kim Gye-won became Chief Presidential Secretary to President Park and was present at the scene of assassination.
 In 1961, when Park Chung Hee staged a military coup to seize power, Kim did not participate and was suspected of being a counterrevolutionary.
 He was temporarily detained until he was released on Park's order.
 He served Park's military dictatorship from then until his assassination of Park in 1979.